 Indianapolis Award Program Honors the Achievement INDIANAPOLIS July 26, 2012 Key Consumer Organization has been selected for the 2012 Best of Indianapolis Award in the Doctors & Clinics category by the Indianapolis Award Program.

 We advocate individually and collectively in order to improve services, promote understanding, and end discrimination against persons with mental illness.
-Our mission includes not only protecting our rights., but also educating ourselves and the public about phychiatric disorders.
+Our mission includes not only protecting our rights, but also educating ourselves and the public about psychiatric disorders.
 We unite our efforts with others concerned about themselves or loved ones being treated by mental health professionals.

 The KEY Consumer Organization strives to empower and strengthen mental health consumers who use Indiana's mental health treatment services.

 Indiana consumers began organizing in 1984 and KEY was formally started in 1998 with support from the Mental Health Association.
 Non-profit status was obtained in mid 1990 under the guidance of an all consumer Board of Directors.
 With local affiliate groups now active statewide, KEY also assists with other self-help groups.